 W H O A M I ?

-Julia graduated from the prestigious Berklee College of Music with a degree in Songwriting, furthering her passion for creating and listening to music.
+Julia graduated from Berklee College of Music with a degree in Songwriting in May of 2020 - sitting on her couch at home in a cap and gown - but her passion for creating and listening to music was cultivated nevertheless.
 During her years there, Julia took the time to find her individual sound, and to perform at venues of every kind, from stages to basements.
 Singing in a variety of groups and styles including traditional choirs, a cappella, even a reggae/ska band, Julia admired all of the incredible talent at Berklee and wanted to sing with as many people as possible.
 One of the highlights of her performances occurred at the end of her senior year, when Julia was able to hold her own recital and played both her originals and covers with some of the fantastic friends she made while at Berklee.

 Julia's artist influences range far and wide, and continue to grow.
-The list contains many incredible musicians and bands such as Susan Tedeschi, Alabama Shakes, The Lumineers, Sammy Rae and the Friends, Lake Street Dive, Vulfpeck, and Sara Bareilles; just to name a few.
+The list contains many incredible musicians and bands such as Susan Tedeschi, Alabama Shakes, The Lumineers, Sammy Rae and the Friends, Lake Street Dive, Vulfpeck, and Sara Bareilles.
 Julia's sound consists of strong piano harmonies, blues grooves, and vocal melodies that tug at the heartstrings.
 Some have even said that her music sounds a bit like Sara Bareilles's, which Julia considers to be the best compliment she has ever received.